AkiMed™

 AkiMed™ is designed to provide temporary structural support, guide the healing process and safely resorb over time, promoting natural tissue healing.

-For over 70 years, soft tissue repair has relied on the same limited biomaterials.
+For over 70 years, soft tissue repair has relied on the same biomaterials.

 History of absorbable biomaterials